coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/starting-the-nodes.md

 Start your stake pool with systemctl and begin syncing the blockchain!

+{% hint style="info" %}
+:construction: You can have multiple relay nodes as you scale up your stake pool architecture.
+In the Coin Cashew guide, for convenience procedures may refer to your relay nodes using the name `relaynode<N>` where `<N>` is `1` for your first relay, `2` for your second relay, and so on.
+Simply create `relaynode<N>` and adapt the guide instructions accordingly.
+{% endhint %}

 {% tabs %}
 {% tab title="block producer node" %}
 ```bash